pirxthepilot/wtfis/README.md

 Note that maximum resolutions (`-m N, --max-resolutions N`) cannot be defined in defaults at the moment.

-### Changing the IP geolocation and ASN service
+### Changing the IP geolocation and ASN provider

 The recommended way to change this is by setting the `GEOLOCATION_SERVICE` variable.
-For example, to use IP2Location:
+For example, to use IPinfo:

 ```
-GEOLOCATION_SERVICE=ip2location
+GEOLOCATION_SERVICE=ipinfo
 ```

 Alternatively, set the `--geolocation-service` at command invocation:

 ```
-$ wtfis --geolocation-service=ip2location 1.1.1.1
+$ wtfis --geolocation-service=ipinfo 1.1.1.1
 ```

 If both of the above are set, the commandline flag takes precedence.